Skip to main content

 Durham University has a policy that once a college allocation is made then it is part of our broader offer and not something that will be changed at an applicant’s request.
 Having multidisciplinary academic communities is very important to maintaining our unique collegiate experience and so our allocation process is designed to ensure that this academic balance is maintained.

-In this circumstance, the applicant themselves must contact their preliminary allocated college to see if their needs can be met or mitigated.
-It is important that applicants liaise directly with the college in the first instance so the college are aware of any concerns an applicant has, but more importantly to fully establish how the college can meet their needs, where possible.
+In the first instance, the applicant themselves should contact their preliminarily allocated college to discuss their needs.
+It is important colleges are aware of of any concerns an applicant has, but more importantly to fully establish how the college can provide support where possible.

-If the preliminary college are unable to meet or mitigate for any needs addressed, the college will provide further details to enable the applicant to submit a written request for further consideration of their needs to the Accommodation and Allocations Office.
-Written medical evidence from a healthcare professional to support this request is also required.
+In these instances, the preliminary college will provide further details to enable the applicant to submit a written request for further consideration to Disability Support.

 • Please be aware that any reasonable adjustments may be able to be met by the preliminary allocated college.
 Only when this has been fully explored would consideration be given for a potential reallocation.

-The University will work closely with individual applicants to ensure that their needs are being addressed appropriately.
+Disability Support will work closely with individual applicants to ensure that needs are being addressed appropriately.
 This may require the applicant to be reallocated to a college where the University considers those needs are best supported to mitigate for particular needs.

 In the case where an undergraduate applicant wishes to defer their offer of a place at Durham, please note that colleges are allocated in the year of application and would not be changed once finalised.